Topology-aware Serverless Function-Execution Scheduling: Introduction

 One can obtain a deployment of the case by modifying the source code of all the involved components and by hard-coding their desired behaviour.
 However, this solution requires a deep knowledge of the internals of the components and is a fragile solution, difficult to maintain and evolve.

-The approach that we propose in this paper is based on a new declarative language, called TAPP (Topology-aware Allocation Priority Policies), used to write \emph{configuration} files describing topology-aware function-execution scheduling policies.
-In this way, following the Infrastructure-as-Code philosophy, users (typically DevOps) can keep all relevant scheduling information in a single repository (in one or more TAPP files) which they can version, change, and run without incurring in downtimes due to system restarts to load new configurations.
+The approach that we propose, presented in \cref{sec:tapp}, is based on a new declarative language, called \tapp (Topology-aware Allocation Priority Policies), used to write \emph{configuration} files describing topology-aware function-execution scheduling policies.
+In this way, following the Infrastructure-as-Code philosophy, users (typically DevOps) can keep all relevant scheduling information in a single repository (in one or more \tapp files) which they can version, change, and run without incurring downtimes due to system restarts to load new configurations.

-Besides presenting TAPP itself, we validate our approach by implementing a serverless platform that supports TAPP-specified scheduling policies.
-In doing so, we avoid starting from scratch and we build upon the serverless platform presented in~\cite{PGMZ20}, which provides an extension of OpenWhisk where worker-selection happens via tags associated with functions.
-Although the version of OpenWhisk from~\cite{PGMZ20} is close to our idea, we had to introduce new components and improve the existing ones to capture topological information at the level of workers and controllers, to enable live-reloading of TAPP policies, to let controllers and gateways follow TAPP policies depending on topological zones, etc.\@.
-Moreover, we had to extend the original OpenWhisk architecture with a \emph{watcher} service, which informs the gateway and the controllers on the current status of the nodes of the platform.
+After having presented \tapp, in \cref{sec:tapp_openwhisk}, we validate our approach by implementing a serverless platform that supports \tapp-specified scheduling policies, as an extension of OpenWhisk where worker selection happens via tags associated to functions.
+The implementation entailed the creation and inclusion in the existing architecture of OpenWhisk of new components---e.g., a \emph{watcher} service, which informs the gateway and the controllers on the current status of the nodes of the platform---and the extension of existing ones with new functionalities---e.g., to capture topological information at the level of workers and controllers, to enable live-reloading of \tapp policies, to let controllers and gateways follow \tapp policies depending on topological zones, etc.\@.

-Beyond proving our idea realisable, our TAPP-based OpenWhisk version allows us to evaluate the performance of topology-aware scheduling policies.
-To do that, we compare our version against vanilla OpenWhisk considering several deployments of the platforms and several use-cases.
-In all cases our version is on par with or outperforms vanilla OpenWhisk.